Multiple myeloma: Pathophysiology

 Plasmablast, Wright stain, in a case of multiple myeloma of plasmablastic type.

 B lymphocytes start in the bone marrow and move to the lymph nodes.
 As they progress, they mature and display different proteins on their cell surfaces (cell surface antigens).
 When they are activated to secrete antibodies, they are known as plasma cells.

 Multiple myeloma develops in B lymphocytes after they have left the part of the lymph node known as the germinal center.
 The normal cell type most closely associated with MM cells is generally taken to be either an activated memory B cell or the precursor to plasma cells, the plasmablast.

 The immune system keeps the proliferation of B cells and the secretion of antibodies tightly controlled.
 When chromosomes and genes are damaged, often through rearrangement, this control is lost.
 Often, a promoter gene moves (or translocates) to a chromosome, where it stimulates an antibody gene to overproduction.

 A chromosomal translocation between the immunoglobulin heavy chain gene (on chromosome 14, locus q32) and an oncogene (often 11q13, 4p16.3, 6p21, 16q23 and 20q11) is frequently observed in people with multiple myeloma.
 This mutation causes dysregulation of the oncogene, which appears to be an important initiating event in the pathogenesis of myeloma.
 The result is a proliferation of a plasma cell clone and genomic instability that leads to further mutations and translocations.
 The chromosome 14 abnormality is observed in about 50% of all cases of myeloma.
 Deletion of (parts of) chromosome 13 is also observed in about 50% of cases.

 Production of cytokines (especially IL-6) by the plasma cells causes much of their localized damage, such as osteoporosis, and creates a microenvironment in which the malignant cells thrive.
 Angiogenesis (the generation of new blood vessels) is increased.

 The produced antibodies are deposited in various organs, leading to kidney failure, polyneuropathy, and various other myeloma-associated symptoms.

+Myeloma bone disease is due to the overexpression of receptor activator for nuclear factor κ B ligand (RANKL) by bone marrow stroma.
+RANKL activates osteoclasts, which resorb bone.
+The resultant bone lesions are lytic (cause breakdown) in nature.
+They are best seen in plain radiographs, which may show "punched-out" resorptive lesions (including the "raindrop" appearance of the skull on radiography).

+Transcriptomic studies have identified 28 genes that are consistently over/under-expressed in newly diagnosed multiple myeloma patients (compared to healthy donors), whereas 8 of these gene products are already targeted by 31 FDA-approved drugs for other diseases.
+Nine of these 28 genes are involved in cell-cycle (CCND1, HGF, LAMP5, EDNRB, DUSP4, IFI6, MT1F, PURPL and TGFBI), 7 of them are involved in cell-cell interactions and signaling (ST3GAL6, TSPAN7, VCAM1, PTPRC, CD19, CD27 and CD81), 3 of them contribute to myeloma bone disease (MBD) (DKK1, CCL3 and CXCL12), 2 of them promote angiogenesis (ADM and NDNF) (52, 53) and 7 of them are of unknown functional role.